marcelchlupsa/segmentation-examples/Example-1.md

    ![image](https://github.com/marcelchlupsa/segmentation-examples/assets/66844588/a5144715-c1d9-424b-bde5-b283d1f4d5a3)

-3. Examine the pixel data
+3. Examine the voxel data

    Plot the histogram of all voxel data (shows range and distribution of values)
    ```Matlab